walker2/efk-stack/README.md

 ## Usage
 After installing we should check if everything is working correctly.

-First, be sure to check that there is no errors in kubernetes and every pod is functioning and running.
+First, be sure to check that there are no errors in kubernetes and every pod is functioning and running.

 For example, if you installed ELK Stack in ```kube-logging``` namespace, you can do this by running following command
 ```bash